Code-Institute-Submissions/simon-milestone-project-two/README.md

 - **Hard Button** - Users can toggle the Hard button to turn 'Hard mode' on or off.
 When 'Hard mode' is on, css is used to highlight this button.
 When 'Hard mode' is off, this button returns to its default state.
 If 'Hard mode' is on, this is automatically turned off when the game is powered off.
 This gives the user a clear visual indication of when 'Hard mode' is on or off.
 - **Strict Button** - Users can toggle the Strict button to turn 'Strict mode' on or off.
 When 'Strict mode' is on, css is used to highlight this button.
 When 'Strict mode' is off, this button returns to its default state.
 If 'Strict mode' is on, this is automatically turned off when the game is powered off.
 This gives the user a clear visual indication of when 'Strict mode' is on or off.
 - **Start/Reset Button** - Users can click the Start button to start the game.
 During gameplay, this button changes to a Reset button and the text in it changes to 'RESET' to alert users of this.
 When the gameplay is over, the text in the button changes back to 'START'.
 - **Display Area** - The area below the control buttons is a text display area.
 Before gameplay, the text in this area displays 'ROUND --' and 'PRESS START'.
 During gameplay, the text displays the round number and tells users whether to 'WATCH...'
 (CPU's turn) or 'GO...' (user's turn).
-If the user enters the wrong sequence, the text changes to 'WRONG' and 'TRY AGAIN!'.
-If the user loses the game, the text changes to 'WRONG' and 'YOU LOSE'.
-If the user wins the game, the text changes to 'YOU WIN!' and 'PRESS START'.
-This improves UX and provides visual cues for the user.
+If users enter the wrong sequence, the text changes to 'WRONG' and 'TRY AGAIN!'.
+If users lose the game, the text changes to 'WRONG' and 'YOU LOSE', and then 'YOU LOSE!' and 'PRESS START' after 1 second.
+If users win the game, the text changes to 'YOU WIN!' and 'PRESS START'.
+This improves UX and provides visual cues for users.
 - **Game Buttons** - There are four game buttons, all different colors.
 Users press these buttons on their turn to repeat the sequence that the CPU displayed.
 The lights flash when they are active, either during the CPU's turn, or when clicked by the user.
 These buttons are only enabled during the user's turn, and are disabled at all other times, which prevents users from clicking these buttons when they aren't supposed to.
 During the user's turn, when the user clicks a game button, all game buttons are disabled for the subsequent 300 millisecond period, which prevents users from clicking the buttons too quickly.
 After this time, the buttons are enabled again if it is still the user's turn.
 - **Footer Link** - Users can click the link, which is my name.
 Upon clicking the link, users are directed to my GitHub profile, which loads in a new browser tab.
-- **Alert window** - When users loses the game, an alert window is displayed which shows users the last round that they reached before losing the game.
-Users will need to close the alert box before a new game will restart.
+- **Feedback modal** - When users lose the game, a pop up modal is displayed, which shows users the last round that they reached before losing the game, and it instructs users to press 'START' to try again.
+Users will need to close the alert modal and manually press 'START' to start a new game.
+When users win the game, a pop up modal is displayed which congratulates users and tells them that they're awesome, and it instructs users to press 'START' to start a new game.
+Users will need to close the alert modal and manually press 'START' to start a new game.

 #### Modes

 - **Default Mode** - The lights flash in a specific sequence, every 800 milliseconds.
-The seuqence repeats and a new step is added to the sequence with each round, which makes the game progressively difficult.
-If the user makes one mistake, the previous pattern is repeated, giving the user another chance to get it right.
-If the user makes a second mistake, the game automatically restarts.
+The sequence repeats and a new step is added to the sequence with each round, which makes the game progressively difficult.
+If users make one mistake, the previous pattern is repeated, giving them another chance to get it right.
+If users make a second mistake, they are presented with a pop up modal, which tells them that they lost the game, the last round that they reached, and instructs them to press 'START' to try again.
 - **Hard Mode** - This mode is the same as 'Default Mode', with the difference being the time between the light flashes on the CPU's turn.
 In rounds 1 to 4, the lights flash every 800 milliseconds.
 In rounds 5 to 9, the lights flash every 640 milliseconds.
 In rounds 10 to 14, the lights flash every 520 milliseconds.
 In rounds 15 to 20, the lights flash every 400 milliseconds.
 This makes the game even harder than the 'Default Mode' as the rounds progress.
-- **Strict Mode** - This mode allows no mistakes from the user.
-Regardless of which round the game had progressed to, if a user makes a mistake, the game automatically restarts.
+- **Strict Mode** - This mode allows no mistakes from users.
+Regardless of which round the game had progressed to, if users make a mistake, they are presented with a pop up modal, which tells them that they lost the game, the last round that they reached, and instructs them to press 'START' to try again.
-- **Legendary Mode** - This mode is activated when the user turns both 'Hard Mode' and 'Strict Mode' on, making the game faster and harder as the rounds progress, and doesn't allow the user to make a mistake.
+- **Legendary Mode** - This mode is activated when the user turns both 'Hard Mode' and 'Strict Mode' on, making the game faster and harder as the rounds progress, and doesn't allow users to make a mistake.
-- **Incorrect Entry** - In addition to the text change in the display area (explained in the previous section), all game buttons flash to provide the user with an additional visual aid to let them know that they've made a mistake.
+- **Incorrect Entry** - In addition to the text change in the display area (explained in the previous section), all game buttons flash to provide users with an additional visual aid to let them know that they've made a mistake.
-- **Lose Game** - In addition to the text change in the display area and the alert window (explained in the previous section), all game buttons flash to provide the user with an additional visual aid to let them know that they've made a mistake.
+- **Lose Game** - In addition to the text change in the display area and the pop up modal (explained in the previous section), all game buttons flash to provide the user with an additional visual aid to let them know that they've lost the game.
 - **Win Game** - In addition to the text change in the display area (explained in the previous section), all game buttons light up to provide the user with an additional visual aid to let them know that they've won the game.
 The lights stay lit until the user presses 'START' to start a new game.

 ### Features Left to Implement

 - **Leaderboard** - Once I learn back-end development, I would like to implement a high score leaderboard for users who have played my game.
 This would require asking the user to enter their name before they are able to play the game, which is then stored in a back-end database, along with the highest round that they reached.
+- **Online play** - When I have the skillset, I would like to implement an online mode where users can compete against other users.
 - **Pause** - I would like to introduce a pause function, which allows users to pause the game.

 ## Technologies Used